rmiesen/ChefConf-2018/Day3/04-how_sap_leverages_chef_automation.md

  * Use Chef Automate.
  * Use Terraform for infra management.
  * Rundeck to manage operations.
- * Goal is to autoamte the provisioning and configuration of systems.
+ * Goal is to automate the provisioning and configuration of systems.
- * Create 55 different templates over three years, deployable in cloud or on metal.
+ * Created 55 different templates over three years, deployable in cloud or on metal.
  * Created and maintained over 300 cookbooks.
- * Create and enforce configurating Management policy.
+ * Create and enforce configuration Management policy.
  * Can re-create services and servers from scratch.
  * Close DevOps collaboration with dev teams to improve CI/CD process and Velocity.